MananAg-1784/MananAg-1784/README.md

 - 👋 Hi, I’m @MananAg-1784
 - 👀 I'm interested in learning Python and Web Development
 - 🌱 I’m currently learning Java Script and Frameworks
-- 💕 I’m looking to collaborate on new projects
 - 📫 Reach me mananagarwal1784@gmail.com